weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 - Migrate projects to .NET 1.1 and EF 1.1

+- Implement support for Windows Containers running on Windows NanoServer using different Docker base images instead of the Linux based images (.NET Core code should be the same as it is cross-platform) - Fork or the same repo?

 - Implement Event-Driven communication between microservices/containers based on Event-Bus interfaces and any simple inter-process communication implementation (That implementation could be swapped by any more advanced Service Bus, like Azure Service Bus using Topics)

 - Implement "Idempotent" concept in communication/updates between microservices, so the same update (like a Payment or OrderCreation) cannot be executed multiple times.
 Decide if that is Application logic or Domain logic

-- Fork repo and implement support for Windows Containers running on Windows NanoServer using different Docker base images instead of the Linux based images (.NET Core code should be the same as it is cross-platform)

 - Implement a SAGA example of a long running instance of a business process (similar to a workflow but implemented as a class with state persistence).
 The business process would be the "Order-Process-Saga" workflow, involving multiple mock services like PaymentGateway, StockChecking, etc. while changing the Order's state until the order is shipped.
 Then a background job which fakes ordre delivery and changes order states to delivered.